odo-network/task-handler/README.md

 // every interval and immediately (defer), execute task.everyNow("task:three", 3000, () => log("task:three execute"));

+// cancels each of the given ID's, if they exist task.cancel("task:one", "task:two");

 // clear all tasks, killing the event queue and completing execution task.after("complete", 10000, () => {